 “And the Spirit of Elohim moved upon the face of the waters” (Genesis 1:2).
-The invisible active force of Yahuwah moved upon the waters and brought order and beauty out of the condition described here.
+The invisible active force of Yahuwah moved upon the waters and brought order and beauty out of the condition described in this verse.

 “And behold, I send the promise of My Father upon you: but tarry . . . until you be ENDUED WITH POWER FROM ON HIGH” (Luke 24:49).

-“But ye shall receive POWER after that the Holy Ghost is come upon you: and you shall be witnesses unto Me” (Acts 1:8).
+“But you shall receive POWER after that the Holy Ghost [Spirit] is come upon you: and you shall be witnesses unto Me” (Acts 1:8).

 “And it shall come to pass in the last days, saith Elohim, I WILL POUR OUT OF MY SPIRIT upon all flesh” (Acts 2:17).
 It is Elohim's Spirit.